rwnk-12/apmyx-gui/README.md

 ### Step 4: Start the script

-Install requirements using pip install -r requirements.txt at root and start the main.py from src folder.
+Install the dependencies by running `pip install -r requirements.txt` in the project root directory, then launch `main.py` from the `src` folder.

 # Building from Source